lowRISC/opentitan/doc/security/specs/secure_boot/index.md

 ## Boot stages:

-*   `Mask ROM`: Metal mask ROM, sometimes known as ROM or Boot ROM.
+*   `ROM`: Metal ROM, sometimes known as ROM or Boot ROM.
 *   `ROM_EXT`: ROM Extension.
 Stored in flash and signed by the Silicon Creator.
 *   `BL0`: Bootloader.
 Signed by the Silicon Owner.
 *   `Kernel`: Post-bootloader code.
 Signed by the Silicon Owner.